 Meet our favorite seed catalogs:

 “I can’t just pick one or two favorite seed companies, because I like to share the love.
 I have to say each year’s seed collection pulls from a variety of companies.
-I get a few catalogs in the mail, the first one usually being the fantastically massive The Whole Seed Catalog from Baker Creek Heirloom Seeds, but I also love to support local companies.
-Thankfully, most of them happen to have their catalogs online.
-My faves include Cubit’s Organics (I’ve already purchased lettuce seeds from owner Laura at the One of a Kind Show for my lettuce table), Urban Harvest, and The Cottage Gardener (a sentimental favorite as this was the first seed company I ever ordered from).
-This year, I will also be ordering from Richters Herbs, and I always love to try the latest and greatest from Renee’s Garden.
+I get a few catalogs in the mail, the first one usually being The Whole Seed Catalog (which is massive and fantastic) from Baker Creek Heirloom Seeds, but I also love to support local companies.
+My faves include William Dam, because I can actually buy the seeds direct from their store in my town, and Urban Harvest.
+I also look forward to the new releases from Renee’s Garden every year.

 Seedy Saturday events in Canada are another great way to be introduced to local seed companies.
 That’s how I met Rick and Allan from Anything Grows Seed Co., a company that stocks a variety of seed collections.
-They’re the folks who introduced me to cucamelons.”
+They’re the folks who introduced me to cucamelon seeds.”

 Niki Jabbour, Savvy’s year-round veggie gardener: